 1) Retain Your Staff

-The hefty cost of employee turnover is difficult to measure, though losing a top PCC, manager or clinic staff member will show up in your sales report within 90 days, typically to the tune of tens to hundreds of thousands in lost upside.
+The hefty cost of employee turnover is difficult to measure, though losing a top PCC, manager, or clinic staff member will show up in your sales report within 90 days, typically to the tune of tens to hundreds of thousands in lost upside.
 Couple this with the fact that the unemployment rate is the lowest it’s been in 50 years is reason enough to retain good employees.
 Employees change jobs in a competitive environment for many reasons.
 Most commonly, according to Inc. Magazine in conjunction with a recent 5,000 person Korn Ferry study, those fleeing the friendly confines of your business include boredom, poor culture, and fear of job loss ahead of better pay (though pay does come in fourth).
 So what are you doing to stay competitive in this current landscape?
 Here are some simple recommendations:

-- Register for on-going staff training to engage your employees.
+- Register for ongoing staff training to engage your employees.
 Think beyond routine product and technology training provided by your reps.
 Invest in dynamic sales, customer service, and management training that invigorates your team, sparks new ideas, and provides the tools needed for career growth.
 If you have not spent 5%-10% of their annual income reinvesting in their growth, expect boredom and culture issues to manifest, and turnover to follow.

 - Review your employee handbook and policies.
 Do you still give 5 days of vacation total, and only after your employee survives a full year?
 Draconian vacation policy causes turnover and ensures top talent stays away.
 Talk to your attorney and update your employee handbook for legal protection, but also to update vacation policy for retention.
 We recommend two weeks off per year in year one.
 By year 3 and beyond that should rise by 1-2 weeks to truly retain top people, plus you’ll sleep well at night knowing you treat your team marvelously.

 - Motivate employees to achieve their goals (and in turn grow your practice) by switching to a monthly or quarterly bonus pay structure vs. annual pay increases.
-We know – you have that one employee that suggests she is a “hard working no matter what and will do the same work with a high base and no upside.”
+We know – you have that one employee that suggests she is “hard-working no matter what and will do the same work with a high base and no upside.”
 Try seeing if she stays later and works harder with better results if you give her a million dollar bonus for hitting a higher goal☺.
 Get the point?
 Incentive works, and matters, so don’t believe that one book (It’s called Drive) because it’s simply not true in our industry.
 Unsure where to start?
 Ask us how we structure staff salaries in our most successful YellowTelescope Long-Term Consulting practices.

 2) Reduce Medical Supply Costs

 Completing an annual vendor review and negotiating pricing for all of your supplies – from sutures to gloves – can save your practice thousands over the next year.
-But let’s face it, the price-shopping process is beyond time consuming for your staff.
+But let’s face it, the price-shopping process is beyond time-consuming for your staff.
 This is why we set out to find a medical supply company that provides our clients with the best possible prices, in addition to perks like overnight shipping, an easy one-stop-shop online portal, and excellent customer service.
 After vetting multiple vendors, we found one that outperformed the rest.
 It just may be the right solution for your practice – learn more here.

 3) Decrease Cost Centers While Investing in Profit Centers